Wilfred/proper-compiler-hat/README.md

 ## License

-Code is under BSD license.
+All the code in this repository is under the MIT license, see LICENSE.txt.

 Logo is [from Freepik](https://www.freepik.com/free-vector/gentelman-vintage-accessories-doodle-black-set_3888767.htm).